A Chevy LS Engine Is An Option In Every Custom Chevy Truck

 There are two bolts horizontally and 4 bolts vertically that hold the main cap to the block.
 This keeps the block and the crankshaft unrelentingly rigid and strong.
 The bolts are especially long and twist deep down into the block, which greatly minimizes variation and distortion in the bore of the cylinders.

-Your Custom Chevy Truck wanted a good solid engine to put into their trucks, and this is a good solid engine starting right at the cast-iron block.
+Your Custom Chevy Truck builders wanted to work with a dependable, solid engine to install into the heart of their trucks.
+As a result, the LS Motor presents the best choice starting at the cast-iron block.

 Size And Weight Specifications Of The LS Truck Engine